itplr-kosit/xml-mutate/doc/spec.md

 ## List of possible mutators

+* Empty element
+* random element order
+* vAlues from code lists
+* values from concrete values list as given in declaration

 ## Features

+* Generate persisted mutations that is file of mutations
+* Check valid mutator declarations
+* mutators can be written in XSLT

 ## Architecture/Design

-There are three processing modes:
+There are three app runtime modes:

-1. Mutation mode: Generate mutations only
+1. Mutation mode (the default): Generate mutations only
 2. Test run mode: Generate mutations and test the resulting instances
 3. And a check that xmute instructions are syntactically correct and exectuable

+### Mutation mode

+One mutator after the other in the order of apperance in the DOM tree.
+Each independent of the other.

+Per default a mutator gets executed on the next element sibling, otherwise xpath has to be defined.
+This xpath is then relative to the context in which the mutator is declared.

+### User Interface

+Command line interface
+* following GNU best practices and conventions
+*